Nusiq/modular-mc-docs/docs/concepts/scope-system.md

 (scope-system)=
 # Scope System

-The scope system in ModularMC allows you to define variables that can be used in JSON templates and shared across your project.
+The scope system in ModularMC allows you to define variables that can be used in {ref}`JSON templates<json-template>` and shared across your project.
 Scope is a collection of variables and data that can be accessed by JSON templates during processing.
 Scope variables enable dynamic content generation and module configuration.

 Unlike System Template, ModularMC doesn't have a special `_scope.json` file in every module.
 ModularMC manages scope directly in `_map.ts` files and through configuration.
 If you still want to use `_scope.json` you can simply import it in your `_map.ts` file.